upf-gti/CGFrameworkStudent/README.md

 This will generate a Makefile inside the folder ``build/`` that you can use to compile framework.

 Use ``make`` to compile.
 You can speed-up compilation using more threads with ``-j(num threads)``, for example: ``make -j8``.

+Check also how to create your own repository [here](https://github.com/upf-gti/CGFrameworkStudent?tab=readme-ov-file#creating-your-own-repository).
+(Optional)

 ### Visual Studio Code (Linux)